Reimagining Learning

 Presentation Title & MaterialsPresenter(s)DescriptionTrackSession Link

 Engage, Represent, Act and Express: Friends of Fritz Unite!Renee Sedlack & Georgina Rivera-SingletaryPresenters will review the framework for UDL and emphasize the need to employ a variety of strategies and methods for teaching content.
 Applying the principles of Universal Design for Learning, participants will collaboratively find a solution for a scenario about our beloved mascot.
 Participants will be engaged and motivated to gather facts to formulate a plan.
 They will present their plan in ways that are meaningful to them.
 While the goal for the task will be clear, how participants reach that goal will be different.
-In the end, each group will unite and solve a problem for Fritz!Best Practices, Diversity & Inclusion, Online Teaching
+In the end, each group will unite and solve a problem for Fritz!Best Practices in Online Teaching

 Session Recording Part 1